-Each bit of the bitmap is set to 1 to indicate that the buffer status of the AC, which ACI is identified by the location of the bit in the ACI Bitmap subfield, is reported in the ACI Bitmap subfield(#7865) and set to 0 otherwise.
+Each bit of the ACI Bitmap subfield is set to 1 to indicate that the buffer status of the corresponding AC (#5000) and set to 0 otherwise.
 When the ACI Bitmap subfield is 0 and the Delta TID subfield is 3 it indicates that there is buffered traffic for all 8 TIDs (see Table 9-18c (Delta TID subfield encoding)).(#9806)

 TGax Editor: Change the paragraph below of this subclause as follows (#CID 7132):

 The ACI High subfield indicates the ACI of the AC for which the BSR is indicated in the Queue Size High subfield.
+The ACI to AC mapping is shown in Table 9-18b (ACI Bitmap subfield encoding).(#7132)

 NOTE—It is up to the non-AP STA that reports the buffer status to determine which queue deserves higher priority with respect to the other queues.
 The determination might be based on the time the traffic has been outstanding, QoS delay requirements, amount of buffered traffic, etc., and is out of scope for this standard.(#9620, #9621)